Instant Pot pulled pork is going to become your new favorite way to achieve perfectly cooked pulled pork in an hour and a half start to finish.

 Servings: 6 (depends on how much you put on each bun)

 Sometimes it’s hard to write a whole bunch of words about a recipe.
 I just asked my kids, what should I write about this pulled pork?
 My little man, N, who is 6, said, “Write pulled pork is gross!”

 Thanks a lot, kid.

 Almost everyone likes pulled pork though…his loss!
 I love pulled pork for parties, for giving to families in need, or for a good weeknight dinner that will probably feed us for three nights.
 Pulled pork is a jack of all trades.
 Make it in your smoker/grill (really no replacement for that, but sometimes that method isn’t feasible), make it in your slow cooker, or make it in your Instant Pot!

 Here’s what I’ll say.
-I’ve used my slow cooker maybe 2 or 3 times since buying my Instant Pot, and I’ve had it for probably a couple of years now.
-If I had to choose between slow cooker pulled pork and Instant Pot pulled pork, it would be an easy decision and the Instant Pot would win every time.
+If I had to choose between slow cooker pulled pork and Instant Pot pulled pork, I think my Instant Pot would win.
 Here’s why:

 About this Recipe

 The great thing about this recipe is that it’s super versatile.
 You can use a few different types of pork, you can use any type of barbecue sauce you like (I recommend homemade BBQ sauce or cherry chipotle BBQ sauce), you can use the spice mixture I outline in this recipe or you can use a BBQ rub.
 I also love Instant Pot pork carnitas, the popular Mexican version of pulled pork.

 You can put the onions in for added flavor, or you can leave them out.
 You can mix the cooked onions into the pulled pork after cooking, or you can discard them.

 You can brown the meat before pressure cooking it, or you can skip that step (I skip it!).